USCreditCardGuide/Wings-of-the-Points/README.md

 ### 2019-05-25
 1. Forked from Siriolabs by physixfan and keep this repo up to date.
+2. Added Aer Lingus (EI) to AmEx MR as they have a new partnership as of 06/2018.
-2. Added Avianca (AV) to AmEx MR as they have a new partnership as of 11/2018.
+3. Added Avianca (AV) to AmEx MR as they have a new partnership as of 11/2018.

 ### 2018-09-04
 1. Dealt with the Marriott/SPG merger mess.